AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 Suppose we now want to supply an alternate version of :file:`pack.adb` but use the existing versions of :file:`pack.ads` and :file:`proc.adb`.
-We can create the new file in Work's current directory (likely by copying the one from the `Build` project and making changes to it.
+We can create the new file in Work's current directory (likely by copying the one from the `Build` project and making changes to it).
 If new packages are needed at the same time, we simply create new files in the source directory of the extending project.